What is an endpoint

 mia_client_keycookie with the value of the API Key.

 curl --request GET --url <https://your-url/endpoint> --header 'accept: application/json' --header 'secret: <Api Key value>'

 User Group Permissionallows defining a logical expression for authorizing or not the call.
 If the expression validates to true, then the user can access the route.
 You can use the following properties:

-<group name> in groupsto check the group of logged user.
-So you can limit the access to specified groups.
+<group name> in groupsto check the group to which the logged user belongs.
+In this way, you can limit the access to specified groups.
 E.g:

 // Limit access only to users in "admin" group